SouchenOu/cpp-modules/README.md

 (type) expression .

 *The NaN values are used to identify undefined or non-representable values for floating-point elements, such as the square root of negative numbers or the result of 0/0.

+nanf() function is a library function of cmath header, it is used to get the NaN value of type float.
+It accepts an argument (which is an implementation-specific C String – to get NaN value we have to pass an empty string), it returns NaN value of type float.